omnious19/caprover/.github/ISSUE_TEMPLATE/deployment-issue.md

 What is the problem?

-If applicable, content of `captain-definition` file:
+If applicable, content of `dockstation-definition` file:

 Steps to reproduce the problem: